 - Continuing to use lower anchors when your child has surpassed the weight limit

-Car seats and boosters provide protection for infants and children in a crash, yet car crashes are a leading cause of death for children ages 1 to 13.
+Car seats and boosters provide protection for infants and children in a crash, yet car accidents are a leading cause of death for children ages 1 to 13.
 In 2015, 35% of car crashes involving children who not buckled up correctly to the car seat or booster seat resulted in fatalities.
 For this reason alone, it is very important to choose and use the right car seat, correctly, every time your child is in the car.
 A car-seat check can help bridge the gap between thinking you’ve got it right and knowing you do.

 The following steps will guide you through installing your car seat correctly and keeping your child safe: